janglad/ts-calc/README.md

 Opened TS Playground and felt like a challenge (I'm sure it's been done before).

-Addition/multiplication from first principles in TypeScript types.
+Addition/multiplication with binary in TS types.

 ```ts
 // Gives squiglies if they don't match